 If the recipient chooses to go back to the message and try opening the link after the validity period, he or she will not be able to access these photos, which is a hassle for many.

 Although there is no way to disable or bypass this functionality when you start with the Photos app, you can bypass this entirely when you start with the Messages app.

 How to Bypass the iCloud Photo Link when Sending Messages

-• As you select these photos, it will add each of the individual photos the body of the message and then send it as opposed to creating the iCloud photo link
+- As you choose these photos, it will add each of the individual images the body of the message and then send it as opposed to creating the iCloud photo link